Skip to main content

 Seller Central → Reports → Business Reports → Detail Page Sales and Traffic by Child Item.
 The Buy Box Percentage column per ASIN is the win-rate input; Units Ordered and Ordered Product Sales give the velocity and ASP inputs.

 To approximate the card by hand, take an ASIN’s Buy Box Percentage, compute the implied full-win units, and multiply the shortfall by that ASIN’s average price.
 Summing across ASINs reproduces the card’s logic.
-Timing, settlement, and reporting-lag table:
+Timing, settlement, and reporting-lag table: Why our number may legitimately differ from a manual estimate: Cross-connector reconciliation against other connectors the same seller may run:

 Known limitations / merchant FAQs

 Is this a real number I can put in a forecast?
 No. It is a modelled upper bound on recoverable revenue, useful for prioritising which ASINs to fix first, not for forecasting.
 Discount it for fees and for the share of buyers who would have bought a competitor anyway.
 Why did this spike when nothing changed on my listings?
 The most common cause is a stockout.
 Time out of stock counts as Buy Box loss, so the card attributes the missed sales to “Buy Box loss” even though the real cause is inventory.
 Cross-check with ASINs Stocking Out <7 Days and Days of Cover (avg).
 Is the loss a competitor or a hijacker?
 Check ASINs with Third-Party Offers.
 If another seller is offering on your private-label ASIN, the Buy Box loss is a hijack and the fix is enforcement, not repricing.
 If it is a legitimate reseller competition, repricing or fulfilment improvements may be the answer.
 Should I just drop my price to win the Buy Box back?
 Not reflexively.
 The card is gross of fees, so a price cut to recover £1 of revenue may recover only pennies of contribution.
 Reclaiming the Buy Box through better stock availability, faster (Prime-eligible) fulfilment, or improved seller metrics protects margin better than price cutting.
 Can I change the alert threshold?
 Yes.
-The >$1k/month default is configurable per profile in the Sensitivity tab.
+The >$1k/month default is configurable per profile in the Alert Rules tab.
 Set it to a level where the recoverable prize is worth a person’s time to chase.

 Tracked live in Vortex IQ Nerve Centre